Atharv3904/delta-demo/README.md

 # delta-demo
-this is for only understanding the git and github
+this is for only understanding the git and github.